pec0ra/buvic/README.md

 ```
 The application should automatically open in the browser.

+Alternatively (and the recommended way), you can use the docker image as described in [the docker section](#1-uv-server).

 ## Command Line App

 The command line offers 4 different possibilities to perform irradiance calculations.